dcornelison1216/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's `useRouteMatch` hook is useful anytime a <Route> is used so match data can be accessed. `useRouteMatch` matches the URL just like a <Route> and includes options for `exact`, `strict`, and `sensitive`.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation looks at the input of a field such as a text box or checkbox and tells you if the form needs more information from you.
+You know when you skip the email field when you're filling out a form and it tells you you have to enter one?
+That's form validation.

 3. In 1-2 sentences, define end to end testing.

+End to end testing is used to make sure an application flows correctly from beginning to end.
+Its purpose is to make sure system dependencies are all working right and that data is passed properly between the various components in a page.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.